 Status: The status badge will display the operational health of CircleCI.
 Clicking on this navigation item will bring you to CircleCI’s status page.

 Support: A tooltip with links to community help forums, CircleCI support, as well as links to CircleCI’s feature requests and changelog pages.

 At the very bottom of the side navigation (you may have to scroll down), you will see your individual user icon.
 Clicking on this will bring you to your individual User Settings.

 The sections below describe some of the pages of the web application in more detail.

-Clicking the three dots (meatball menu) in the project row will allow you to open an individual project’s configuration file, insights, and settings.
+Clicking the three dots (meatball menu) in the project row will allow you to open an individual project’s configuration file, Insights, and settings.
 If you are following a project, you will also see an option to unfollow the project from this menu.
-There is also a Project Settings button found on the dashboard of individual projects, which you can view by clicking on a project’s name in the main dashboard.
+There is also a Project Settings button found on individual project pages, which you can view by clicking on a project’s name in the main Projects dashboard.

 Configuration File: This option opens the project’s configuration file inside a text editor within CircleCI’s web app.
 You can make changes to the config file and commit them.
 At the top of the text editor, you will see the project’s branch you are committing the changes to (most often

-Insights: This is a link to the Insights page, which is detailed below.
+Insights: This is a link to the Insights page.

 Overview: Shows your project ID, as well as links to docs on how to set up certain features available to projects.
 You may also find the option to Stop Building on the overview page.
 This option halts builds, and will automatically unfollow from all dashboards.

 Triggers: Allows you to define a timetable, parameter, and attribution to automatically run a pipeline when the criteria is met.